Jaydevtest/DevOps_Projects/Git-project/Git.md

 ### Initializing a Repository and Making Commits

-Before diving into our main objective which is initializing sit and making commits, lets start by introducing Git.
+Before diving into our main objective which is initializing git and making commits, let's start by introducing Git.

 ### What is Git

 Git is a distributed version control system.
 This is a typical definition you will find on the internet.
-But lets break it down further.
+But let's break it down further.
 Git essentially solves the problem of sharing source code efficiently and keeping track of changes made to source code.

-Before Git, there were other technologies available that solves this problem a good example is SVN.
+Before Git, there were other technologies available that solved this problem a good example is SVN.

 The way that SVN solved this problem posed some challenges.
-In SVN there exist a central source code repository.
+In SVN there exists a central source code repository.
 Every change by developers is made against this central repository.
-This setup makes it difficult for developers to collaborate because changes can only be made one at time.
-Secondly if for any reason the central server goes down or is not reacheable that effectively blocks the developers.
+This setup makes it difficult for developers to collaborate because changes can only be made one at a time.
+Secondly if for any reason the central server goes down or is not reachable that effectively blocks the developers.

 Git adopted a different approach.
-It allows developers make their own copy of the central repository.
+It allows developers to make their copy of the central repository.
 That is why it is referred to as a Distributed Version Control System.

 ### Initializing a Git Repository

 Before initializing a git repo you must have installed git in your computer.

 Click on this Install Git.
-Choose your operating system, could be windows, mac, or even linux.
-Download and install git in your computer.
+Choose your operating system, which could be Windows, mac, or even Linux.
+Download and install git on your computer.

 Now to initialize a git repo follow these steps: